Embedding Quantum Information into Classical Spacetime: Information Geometrical Perspectives on anti-de Sitter space / conformal field theory Correspondence: Introduction

+Some aspects of those correspondences are deeply intertwined with data storage.
+In information-theoretical terminology, the question seems to find a proper way of data storage or to find a transformation method of data format so that the information entropy is conserved.
+It is clear in terms of AdS/CFT that the conservation of the total amount of the data after the quantum-classical transformation is represented by the famous Ryu-Takayanagi's holographic formula for the entanglement entropy~\cite{Ryu}.
+Therefore, we call quantum information or reduced density matrix spectra as 'quantum data' to be stored, while we call the classical spacetime as 'memory space (spacetime)' (in general the memory would be time-dependent).

-In this respect, it seems to be very efficient to examine geometrical structure of the memory space by based on the relative information entropy~\cite{Bengtsson,Amari,Arwini}.
-As we will introduce the definition, the relative entropy classically measures a difference between two quantum states by comparing between their sets of the reduced-density-matrix eigenvalues.
-Thus, it is not only able to introduce the metric in the memory space, but also connect the original quantum state with the classical memory space.
-That is related to the idea of the AdS/CFT correspondence.
-In addition, overall features of the eigenvalue-oriented quantities (more specifically entropy-oriented quantities) at critical points tend to be strongly restricted by the universal scaling relations.
-Well-known examples are the Calabrese-Cardy's formula for the entanglement entropy and the finite-entanglement scaling~\cite{Calabrese,Tagliacozzo,Pollmann,Huang}.
-Thus, it is possible to examine what features induce the anti-de Sitter metric in the memory space without introducing specific models.
-The metric is a really crucial factor to determine the potency and the total capacity of the memory space.
-By naturally following from the underlying properties of the density-matrix eigenvalues, the memory space should be a manifold with an appropriate metric in terms of Riemaniann geometry.
-In connection with AdS/CFT and MERA, a question is whether the AdS geometry is automatically derived from the overall features of quantum critical systems.
-The purpose of this paper is to answer this question.
+In this respect, it is very efficient to examine geometrical structure of the memory space by based on the Fisher information~\cite{Amari}.
+As we will introduce the definition, the Fisher information classically measures a difference between two quantum states by comparing between their sets of the reduced-density-matrix spectra.
+By naturally following from the underlying properties of the density-matrix spectra, the memory space should be a manifold with an appropriate metric in terms of Riemaniann geometry.
+Thus, it is not only able to introduce the metric in the memory space, but also connect the original quantum state with the classical memory space in a quite natural way.
+That is related to the idea of AdS/CFT.
+Actually, the close connection between MERA and AdS/CFT has been recently examined by using the Bures metric, a kind of Fisher information~\cite{Nozaki,Mollabashi}.
+Thus if quantum data are first prepared, it is possible to examine what kind of metric emerges from the quantum data.